jos2064/Enterprise-IT-Support-Identity-Management-Simulation/README.md

 - The Solution: Authored and executed a PowerShell script utilizing the New-ADUser cmdlet to parse the data file and sequentially generate user objects.

 The Result: Automatically populated user attributes (Name, SamAccountName, Title, Department), placed them in the correct OU, and assigned a standardized, secure temporary password with forced reset upon first login.

+# Learnings from errors
+- While automating onboarding of new interns through PowerShell, I encountered an error due to a username already existing in the Active Directory.
+This highligted importance of enforcing unique identity attributes during user provisioning.
+- So the solution is to use conditional(if-else) statements to check for existing usernames in AD and dynamically modify the usernames(appending numerical value) to ensure uniqueness.